EmmaSteinman/project1/src/threads/lab1doc.md

 > If you have any preliminary comments on your submission, notes for the
 > Instructor, or extra credit, please give them here.

+We chose to complete Exercise 1.3 - Advanced Scheduler instead of Exercise 1.2.2 - Priority Donation.

 > Please cite any offline or online sources you consulted while
 > preparing your submission, other than the Pintos documentation, course
 > text, lecture notes, and course staff.